Council of Major Superiors of Women Religious: History

+In the 1980s, several religious communities saw the Leadership Conference of Women Religious (LCWR), which had been established on December 12, 1959 under the name "Conference of Major Superiors of Women in the United States", as turning towards secular and political interests and as supporting dissent from the Church's teaching.
+They asked to be authorized to form a parallel association clearly loyal to the Magisterium.
+The Holy See granted their request on June 12, 1992, with provisional approval by the Holy See's Congregation for Institutes of Consecrated Life and Societies of Apostolic Life.
+It obtained definitive approval on 26 October 1995 under the pontificate of Pope John Paul II.

 The council's purpose is to promote collaboration and inter-communication among its members, participation, dialogue and education about the teaching of the Catholic Church on the religious life, unity with the Pope and cooperation with the United States Conference of Catholic Bishops.

-CMSWR is one of four United States federations of institutes of consecrated life and societies of apostolic life that have received approval from the Holy See, the others being the Conference of Major Superiors of Men's Institutes USA, the Leadership Conference of Women Religious, and the US Conference of Secular Institutes.
+CMSWR is one of four United States federations of institutes of consecrated life and societies of apostolic life that have received approval from the Holy See, the others being the Conference of Major Superiors of Men, the LCWR, and the US Conference of Secular Institutes.